crd150/crd150.github.io/hw_guidelines.md

 The YAML header controls how R Markdown renders your `.Rmd` file.
 A YAML header is a section of key: value pairs surrounded by --- marks.

 Change your name, assignment number, lab number, and the date.
-Other those items, **the YAML format for each assignment is set for you in the template, so don't change it**  It will generally look like the following.
+Other than those items, **the YAML format for each assignment is set for you in the template, so don't change it**  It will generally look like the following.

 ````
 ---